jaiveer67/Blackjack/README.md

 - Double and Split actions require sufficient funds.
 - Cards are dealt one at a time with visual and audio feedback.
 - Game options (deck count & dealer rules) are saved between sessions.
+- Insurance is offered when the dealer shows an Ace, and the player has enough money.
+If the dealer has Blackjack, the insurance bet pays 2:1.
+Otherwise, it’s lost.

 ---